-Methods that allow for the segregation of contamination from a substrate can enable the consolidation of contamination into a smaller, yet more active waste form e.g. LLW to very low volume ILW.
-Such processes need to be cheap to employ and require minimal infrastructure to support it, given a context of a large LLW inventory.
+Methods that allow for the segregation of contamination from a substrate can enable the consolidation of contamination into a smaller, yet more active waste form e.g. Low Level Waste (LLW) to very low volume Intermediate Level Waste (ILW).
 The methods should also consider size reduction, dismantling and waste handling.
 Also, improvements in packing efficiencies e.g. compaction, super compaction, cutting techniques, thermal treatments.